lnpandey/IITM_Research_Interpretability_of_Attention_Networks/AAAI/readme.md

 |---------|--------------|---------------|
 |<img src= ./plots/dataset1.JPG width="300"> | Dataset 1 | Architecture 1 : Focus is MLP with 2 hidden layers of 50 units with no bias and weights initialised with Xavier norm.
 Focus is functionally zero.
 Classification is MLP with 1 hidden layer of 50 units with weights initialised with Xavier norm and bias with zeros. |

-### TABLE 2:  Analysis of Entropy and Layer averaging on Dataset 1 with Focus net functionally zero
+# Analysis of Entropy and Layer averaging on different Datasets

+### TABLE 2: Dataset 1 with Focus net functionally zero
 - Focus is MLP with 2 hidden layers of 50 units with no bias and weights initialised with Xavier norm.
 Focus is functionally zero.
 - Classification is MLP with 1 hidden layer of 50 units with weights initialised with Xavier norm and bias with zeros.
 - Adam Optimizer is used and learning rate is tuned.
-- Best runs are those runs in which Accuracy > 95%
+- Best runs are those runs in which Accuracy > 90%

 |S.No.| Dataset | Average layer | Architecture | nos_of_runs | Entropy | k-value | LR | avg Acc | avg FTPT | best runs | avg best Acc | avg best FTPT |
 |-----|----|---------------|--------------|-------------|---------|--------|--------|----------|-----------|--------------|---------------|-------------|